Reading Time: est. 14 minutes

 Step 1: Start with a values list.

-In ACT theory, values are different from goals: values are ongoing directions— you never “complete” a value the way you complete a goal.
+In ACT theory, values are different from goals: values are ongoing directions, and you never “complete” a value the way you complete a goal.
 “Adventure” is a value.
 “Take a trip to Portugal by June” is a goal.
 The distinction matters because goals end and values don’t.
 Values keep you engaged even when specific goals feel out of reach.

 Step 2: Narrow to 10–15 resonant values.